 Design, build and manage your project with the latest engineering technology.

-Digital twins are also useful in facilities that were built before computer aided design was developed.
-Managing these buildings can be challenging due to lack of information - the original construction documents may only be available in paper, and they are often deteriorated and impossible to understand.
+Digital twins are also useful in facilities that were built before computer-aided design was developed.
+Managing these buildings can be challenging due to a lack of information - the original construction documents may only be available on paper, and they are often deteriorated and impossible to understand.
 By hiring a qualified engineering firm to create a digital twin, the owner can make property management much simpler.